PastaSource/proxmox-homelab/infrastructure/initial_setup.md

 ![installation successful](../images/infrastructure/initial_setup/install_proxmox/7.png)

-Once you hit reboot you're done installing Proxmox!
+Once you hit reboot, you're done installing Proxmox!

 In the next steps we'll now be accessing it via the web browser of another device on our home network.